gvwilson/thirdbit/src/fiction/iffy/index.md

 and several generations of people sweating and crying and farting.
-Soap and bleach mixed with the lingering traces of someone's perfume, the supposedly odorless oil applied to the joints of aging exoskeletons, and the curry that the roti shop around the corner used for forty years, forty years ago.
+Soap and bleach mixed with the lingering traces of someone's perfume, the supposedly odorless oil applied to the joints of aging exoskeletons, and the curry that the roti shop around the corner had been using for the last forty years.

 The blast that had torn open the front wall of the Marines' headquarters had replaced all that with the acrid afterburn of explosives.